awsdocs/amazon-comprehend-developer-guide/doc_source/API_StartSentimentDetectionJob.md

 # StartSentimentDetectionJob<a name="API_StartSentimentDetectionJob"></a>

-Starts an asynchronous sentiment detection job for a collection of documents\. use the [DescribeSentimentDetectionJob](API_DescribeSentimentDetectionJob.md) operation to track the status of a job\.
+Starts an asynchronous sentiment detection job for a collection of documents\.
+Use the [DescribeSentimentDetectionJob](API_DescribeSentimentDetectionJob.md) operation to track the status of a job\.

 ## Request Syntax<a name="API_StartSentimentDetectionJob_RequestSyntax"></a>